ccustodio99/iLCCD/docs/requisition-management-module.md

   - **pending_president** – awaiting president approval
   - **pending_finance** – awaiting finance approval
   - **approved** – fully approved and ready for fulfillment
+- Once a requisition moves beyond **pending_head**, the requester can no longer edit it.
+Approvers may return the request to **pending_head** with remarks when changes are needed, restarting the approval cycle.
 - Requesters can monitor their requisitions and remarks via their dashboard.

 ### 4. Integration with Other Modules